 Valuation

-In May 2024, Scale reported raising a $1 billion Series F round at a $13.8 billion valuation.
-This fundraising round brought Scale’s total amount of funding to $1.6 billion over eight rounds as of September 2024.
+In May 2024, Scale AI reported raising a $1 billion Series F round at a $13.8 billion valuation.
 The financing is a mix of primary and secondary, led by existing investor Accel with nearly all existing investors including YC, Nat Friedman, Index Ventures, Founders Fund, Coatue, Thrive Capital, Spark Capital, NVIDIA, Tiger Global Management, Greenoaks, and Wellington Management.
 This round also included new investors Cisco Investments, DFJ Growth, Intel Capital, ServiceNow Ventures, AMD Ventures, WCM, Amazon, Elad Gil, Meta, and Qualcomm Ventures.
 This follows a $325 million Series E round at a $7.3 billion valuation co-led by Dragoneer, Greenoaks Capital, and Tiger Global in April 2021.

 Key Opportunities